 Yes, there’s much to wring our hands over.

-But I believe the general thrust of the of the Gospel is that Jesus loves the world and died for the world as an outpouring of that love.
+But I believe the general thrust of the Gospel is that Jesus loves the world and died for the world as an outpouring of that love.

 You can think through that theologically, but also practically (most theology is practical in the end anyway).